-The purpose of this paper is to understand how the two fractions C^2 and D^2 together and separately distort the empiricist's view of the CAPM relation.
-Distortions resulting from time variation in consensus beliefs, C^2 , have been examined extensively in the literature (e.g., Jagannathan and Wang, 1996; Lewellen and Nagel, 2006; Boguth, Carlson, Fisher, and Simutin, 2011).
-Our paper focuses mainly on D^2 , an estimate of which is missing in the literature and which has been neglected in CAPM tests.
-We will show that D^2 is not a typical measure of dispersion in beliefs (e.g., Diether, Malloy, and Scherbina, 2002): D^2 measures how expected returns on each pair of stocks covary across investors, for a large cross section of assets.
+The purpose of this paper is to understand how the two fractions $C^2$ and $\mathcal{D}^2$ together and separately distort the empiricist's view of the CAPM relation.
+Distortions resulting from time variation in consensus beliefs, $C^2$ , have been examined extensively in the literature (e.g., Jagannathan and Wang, 1996; Lewellen and Nagel, 2006; Boguth et al., 2011).
+Our paper focuses mainly on $\mathcal{D}^2$ , an estimate of which is missing in the literature and which has been neglected in CAPM tests.
+We will show that $\mathcal{D}^2$ is not a typical measure of dispersion in beliefs (e.g., Diether et al., 2002): $\mathcal{D}^2$ measures how expected returns on each pair of stocks covary across investors, for a large cross section of assets.
 In contrast, typical measures of dispersion in beliefs consider only variation across investors on single stocks but ignore covariation across stocks.

-Equation (5) is a statistical decomposition of the informational distance between investors and the empiricist.
+Equation (2.5) is a statistical decomposition of the informational distance between investors and the empiricist.
 It does not say how this informational distance distorts tests of the CAPM.
 To place economic restrictions on the resulting distortion, we build a model of how investors form expectations, imposing an equilibrium structure on excess returns.